Plotting for the web

 • Flexible Chart Types: Apache ECharts provides more than 20 chart types available out of the box, along with a dozen components, and each of them can be arbitrarily combined to use.

-• Professional Data Analysis: Manage data through datasets, which support data transforms like filtering, clustering, and regression to help analyze multi-dimensional analysis of the same data.
+• Professional Data Analysis: Manage data through datasets, which support data transforms like filtering, clustering, and regression to help analyse multi-dimensional analysis of the same data.

 • Elegant Visual Design: The default design follows visualization principles, supports responsive design.
-Flexible configurations make it easy to customize.
+Flexible configurations make it easy to customise.

 • Accessibility-Friendly: Automatically generated chart descriptions and decal patterns help users with disabilities understand the content and the stories behind the charts.